 If the negligence lawsuit survives beyond this phase, it will be tried before a jury.
 Both the plaintiff and defendant will question jurors in a phase called “voir dire” in order to seat an impartial jury.

 After that stage, the attorneys for both parties will present opening statements describing the story from the perspective of their clients.
 The plaintiff will present his or her case first.
 The plaintiff’s attorney will have to establish all elements at that time.
 The plaintiff may present witness testimony, expert testimony, and relevant records.
 The defense attorney will also have an opportunity to cross-examine the witnesses and object to any evidence that doesn’t conform to the rules.
 The defense will then present its own witnesses, including both eyewitnesses and other experts.
 After both parties present closing statements, the jury will make its decision.

 To win a personal injury lawsuit, a plaintiff must prove that a majority of the evidence, or “the preponderance of the evidence,” shows an injury was caused by the defendant’s conduct.
 The burden of proof for a civil personal injury suit is more relaxed than it is for a criminal case involving the same conduct.
 Accordingly, a defendant who is acquitted of a manslaughter charge may still be held accountable for a wrongful death in civil court.

 If you or a loved one was hurt in an accident due to somebody else’s negligence, experienced Manchester car wreck attorney Matt Hardin can examine the facts to determine whether recovery is possible under Tennessee law.
-Make an appointment for a free consultation with Mr. Hardin by calling (615) 200-1111 or by sending a message through our online form.
+Make an appointment for a free consultation with Mr. Hardin by calling by sending a message through our online form.
 We serve clients throughout Manchester, Tullahoma, and Coffee County.